How to Get Your Baby to Sleep in the Crib: 6 Simple Tips for Parents

 It is best for the baby to sleep in a crib in your bedroom for about a year.
 He will probably adapt to the sleeping environment.
 After that, you can place the crib in a separate room.

-There may be many reasons for why your baby starts crying at night when he is transitioned to the crib.
+There may be many reasons why your baby starts crying at night when he is transitioned to the crib.
 Firstly, the baby refuses to sleep in a crib because he is not used to it.
 He is used to sleeping in your bed for months, and that’s where he feels comfortable.
-The new surrounding might seem new to the baby, and as a result, he cries.
+The new surroundings might seem new to the baby, and as a result, he cries.

 Another major factor could be ‘you’.
 Most parents punish their babies by putting them in the crib when they fail to behave.
 This creates a perception in the baby’s mind that they have done something wrong, even when they are too young to understand.
 It could be one of the reasons why a baby may cry when you put him in the crib.